 4. People who improvise a lot need a counterbalance to keep them feeling calm.
 What do you do to recharge your batteries and relax?

 I do some sport whenever I can: cycling, diving – but most of all climbing.
-That’s because when I’m cycling, even on rides with colleagues in the Berghof cycling club, I often think about the projects I’m working on.
+That’s because when I’m cycling, even on rides with colleagues in the Berghof cycling group, I often think about the projects I’m working on.
 Whereas when I’m climbing, by the time I get to the second hold, I just focus on the route and completely block out anything to do with my job.
 So I can clear my head more quickly that way.
 I also love to travel.
 I was a real globetrotter even before I joined Berghof.
 I’m also really happy setting out on my own with just the bare minimum of tent and backpack – which has probably got something to do with the many years I spent with the scouts.